cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 {{< /gsHighlight >}}

-The environment variables mentioned in (1) are the standard Openstack environment variables equivalent to the ones in the JSON file or `openstack_config` property.
+The environment variables mentioned in (1) are the standard OpenStack environment variables, which are equivalent to the ones in the JSON file or `openstack_config` property.
 In their respective order, they are:

 * `OS_USERNAME`
 * `OS_PASSWORD`